Commercial Property Insurance Quote Comparison

 Commercial property insurance FAQs

-No, buying a commercial property insurance policy isn’t a legal requirement.
-However, it’s a good idea as it will protect you from costly repairs in the event of damage.
-Could you afford to replace the roof if it’s damaged in a storm, or to rewire and redecorate if it floods?
+Could you afford to replace the roof if damage is caused during a storm, or to rewire and redecorate if it floods?
 If you own the property with a mortgage, however, most lenders will require you to buy insurance as part of your agreement with them.

 Also, if you have any employees, you must buy employers liability insurance.
 This is a legal requirement and can result in big fines for every day you don’t have it.